tsvm/information-retrieval-labs/README.md

-# information-retrieval-labs
+# Information Retrieval Labs
-Materials for Information Retrieval labs in Faculty of Mathematics and Informatics of Sofia University
+This repository contains code examples, data and presentations for Information Retrieval labs in Faculty of Mathematics and Informatics of Sofia University.